fetep/kv/README.md

 Keys use "." for namespace.
 Example key names: "hardware.cpu_model", "foo".

-The full canonical "path" for a value includes the node and the key name, joined with a '#'.
+The full canonical "keypath" for a value includes the node and the key name, joined with a '#', optionally with an array index (zero-based) to just refer to one value.

-Example path: "host/bar#hardware.cpu_model".
+Example paths:
+  "host/bar#hardware.cpu_model" # all values for key 'hardware.cpu_model'
+  "host/bar#service#2"          # 3rd value for key 'service'

 ## Data File Format
 ...